July 30, 2024

 Google Maps Link

-The best part about Taiwan is that every food spot can hit hard.
+Another place without an English translation lol.
+It’s probably because the best part about Taiwan is that every food spot can hit hard.
 And it’s rarely anything fancy!!!

 小張清燉紅燒牛肉麵民族店 is a classic no-frills beef noodle joint in New Taipei’s Xindian district that I love.
 I’m obsessed with their beef noodle soup here (pictured above).
 And if you have an Asian palette like I do… the real MVPs are the braised sides (think beef tendon, dou-gan, seaweed) that honestly elevate the whole meal.
 And you’re guaranteed to walk away extremely full for under $8 USD!